 In 2013, Mr. Yolkut was the lead associate in a jury trial victory for ESPN in federal district court in New York in a $150 million-plus lawsuit brought by Dish Network alleging breaches of certain terms of a licensing agreement.
 Mr. Yolkut was also part of the trial team that prevailed for ESPN, ABC Cable Networks Group, and other Disney-related entities in a jury trial against Dish Network in 2011, and secured summary judgment on a counterclaim worth over $65 million.

-Mr. Yolkut currently is involved in representing Discovery Communications in a litigation in the District of Maryland involving rights under a licensing agreement for various Discovery channels, and he also provides ongoing counseling to several of the largest television programmers and broadcasters in the country.
+Mr. Yolkut is currently the lead associate representing Pandora Media, Inc. in federal rate-setting proceedings before the Copyright Royalty Board in connection with sound recording royalty rates.
+Mr. Yolkut also represents Discovery Communications in a litigation in the District of Maryland involving rights under a licensing agreement for various Discovery channels, and also provides ongoing counseling to several of the largest television programmers and broadcasters in the country.
 Mr. Yolkut is the author of several articles on legal issues pertaining to the cable and satellite television industry.

 In addition to his experience in complex commercial litigation and appellate advocacy, Mr. Yolkut has also been involved in defending multinational companies in global antitrust cartel investigations, and related civil class action lawsuits, in the carbon fiber and television industries.